cjbassi/rubbish/README.md

 A command line tool to interface with the XDG trash and a Rust port of [trash-cli](https://github.com/andreafrancia/trash-cli).

 **Warning**: trash-man is currently beta level and no guarantees are made about its integrity of managing your files.
-Additionally, it currently only interacts with the home trash can and does not properly handle trashing files if the files are on a different filesystem/partition as your home folder.
+Additionally, it currently only interacts with the home trash and does not properly handle trashing files if the files are on a different filesystem/partition as your home folder.

 Executable is called `trash` and the following subcommands are provided: